Hollisd12/final_project/README.md

 Based on our analysis and research we determined the following:

 - Remove stats that are highly correlated or features that will basically represent the same thing or can be represented by some scalar multiplications
-- BPM and PER represent similar stat.
+- BPM and PER represent similar stat, so we only need to use one in the model
 - Points per game is directly connected with usage
-- Can remove percentages because true shooting percentage is enough.
-Also, WS per 48 can be removed since it is just a scaled value of WS
+- Can remove percentages because true shooting percentage is enough
-- Also, the attempts will be removed since they are included in usage stat.
+- WS per 48 can be removed since it is just a scaled value of WS
-- Since per and BPM model similiar stat, only need to use one stat in the model
+- The attempts stats will be removed since they are included in other stats

 #### Stastics to be used in our model
 From our evaluation and exploratory analysis, the final metrics we have decided to use in our model include: